cypl/react-modal-classic/README.md

 }
 ```
 #### b- Set different options in the function
 You can pass options as a parameter object in the openModal() function.
+It can be usefull if you have different kinds of contents in your app that need to be shown in a modal.
-Here are a few exemples:
+Here are two examples:
 ```jsx
 import React, { useContext } from "react" import { ModalContext } from "react-modal-classic"